-A person or business which prepares food for sale to the public is required by law to be registered with local government.
-This includes (as examples) restaurants and cafes, mobile food vans, home delivery meal services and temporary events for fund raising such as community sausage sizzles, cake stalls and similar.
+A person or business that prepares food for sale to the public is required by law to be registered with local government.
+This includes (as examples) restaurants and cafes, mobile food vans, home delivery meal services and temporary events for fundraising, such as community sausage sizzles, cake stalls and similar.

 Please contact the Shire’s health services if you are unsure about this.
 The Shire aims to ensure the sale of safe and suitable food by all food businesses and groups.
 The Shire’s Environmental Health services work cooperatively with food businesses to achieve the best possible food safety outcomes for residents and visitors.

 Environmental Health Officers undertake routine inspections of food businesses within the Shire, investigate complaints of suspected food poisoning or contaminated food and provide information on matters such as kitchen design and food hygiene.

 It is a requirement under the Food Act 2008 that any person preparing or handling food for the public must demonstrate adequate experience or training.

 A free online training course for Food Safety – I’m Alert Food Safety Training is available to all food businesses, community groups and charities - simply click here - Online Food Safety Training.

 Food businesses must comply with the requirements of the Food Act 2008, the Food Regulations 2009 and the Australia New Zealand Food Standards Code.
 These documents are accessible online and detail the standards of fit out of food preparation areas and appropriate skills and knowledge required to prepare food for public consumption.
 The Shire’s health team can also provide guidance on required standards.

 If you want to serve alcohol as part of your food business you will be required to meet the requirements of the Liquor Control Act 1988.
 As part of the preparation for that approval, amongst other things, you will be required to complete page 2 of the Section 39 certificate and submit for consideration by the Shire of Broome.
 The form is available via the links below.